Melissa Rycroft

 Melissa Katherine Rycroft-Strickland (born March 11, 1983) is an American television personality, host, and dancer.
-She is a former Dallas Cowboys Cheerleader and TV Personality.
+She is a former Dallas Cowboys Cheerleader.
 She has participated as a bachelorette on the thirteenth season of ABC's The Bachelor, on the CMT reality TV series Dallas Cowboys Cheerleaders: Making the Team, and on the eighth and fifteenth seasons of ABC's Dancing with the Stars.
-Rycroft went on to host reality-TV competition shows such as Bachelor Pad and Redneck Island.
+Rycroft went on to host reality competition shows such as Bachelor Pad and Redneck Island.

 Early life

 Melissa Katherine Rycroft was born on March 11, 1983, in Dallas, Texas.
 She studied dance from an early age and served as first lieutenant of her high school drill team.
 She majored in marketing at the University of North Texas after transferring from the University of Oklahoma, where she was a member of Alpha Chi Omega.